Polirecyliente/SGConocimiento/Programming/Acronyms.md

 AST: Abstract Syntax Tree, a tree diagram to show the syntactic elements in a given source code.

-DOM: Document Object Model, in a markup language, the DOM is the set of tags and their hierarchical structure
+DOM: Document Object Model, in a markup language, the DOM is the set of tags and their hierarchical structure.

+# Networking

+MIME: Multipurpose Internet Mail Extensions, a way to express file extensions.

+HTTP: Hypertext Transfer Protocol, a networking protocol to exchange hypertext files.